togiberlin/ui-ux-designer-roadmap/README.md

 > Just recently, Jake registered on Uber as a driver.
 In the taxi industry, the overall demand for cabs and therefore his income fluctuate on a daily basis.
 On some days, he barely has customers.
 He hates those days.
 He handles this problem by setting a fixed amount as his daily goal.
 If he doesn't manage to reach it, he simply works longer hours until he reaches that daily goal.
 On some days, he spends 18 hours working nonstop to compensate for the "losses" due to lack of customers.

 This UX pattern is called **loss aversion**.
 Humans hate to lose something, which they perceive as theirs.
-Studies have found out, that humans perceive things which they own of higher value than things, which they don't own.
+Studies have found out, that humans perceive things which they own to be of higher value than things, which they don't own.
 As a consequence, people are ready for risky behavior to *defend what's rightfully theirs*.
 Marketers like Groupon use this technique by sending perishable coupons with high discounts on e.g. smartphones.
 Combined with great urgency, people feel the need to secure *their* discounts.
-Other good examples are competitive online games like Poker, Call of Duty, League of Legends etc. Some players do crazy stuff to defend their *virtual leadership and number 1 position*.
+Other good examples are competitive online games like Poker, Call of Duty, League of Legends etc. with **in-app stores/purchases/DLCs**.
+In many MMORPGs, it is possible to gain a competitive edge by purchaseable items such as special swords, shields, health potions and so on.
+Some players do crazy stuff to defend their *virtual leadership and number 1 position*.

 > Jim was looking for a Google Nexus phone on his Craigslist app.
 He found a nice one for 500$.
 He thought, that this price tag was a bit too much.
 His plan is now to contact that guy and ask for 450$ instead.

 This UX pattern is called **anchoring**.
 If people have little clue of market prices, give them a number to influence the outcome in your favor.
-Subconsciously, they will orient themselves on your price.
+Subconsciously, they will orient themselves on your mentioned price.

 ## Understanding Human Decision Making: Humans Are (Ir)rational
 Above mentioned UX patterns show, that the *homo oeconomicus* doesn't always make decisions based on intellect and reason.
 Emotions, biases, associations, "gut feeling" and the unreasonable do play a huge role in decision making.
 Psychologists have classified human thinking modes into a **slow thinking mode** and a **fast thinking mode**, also known as Dual Process Theory.